OpenCQRS/OpenCQRS/docs/Entity-Framework-Core.md

 All features are implemented as extension methods on the `IDomainDbContext` interface, allowing seamless integration with your existing DbContext implementations.

-It also means that you can use the OpenCQRS mediator pattern, any other mediator library, or classic service classes without any dependency on a specific mediator.
+It also means that you can use the OpenCQRS mediator pattern, any other mediator library, or classic service classes without any dependencies on a specific mediator.

 The event sourcing functionalities can used with the following Entity Framework Core database providers:
 - SQL Server